How to Handle the Interaction of the FMLA, ADA and Workers' Compensation Laws

 While each of these laws can be complex in their application and exceptions, having a solid general understanding of what they do and what they require will go a long way.

-FMLA - The FMLA is a federal law that provides for 12 weeks of unpaid leave to care for oneself or another family member with a serious health condition and requires the employer to return the employee to the same or an equivalent position (with some exceptions).
-The employee is entitled to the 12 weeks within a 52 week period, but they do not need to be consecutive.
-The employee must have worked for 12 months and at least 1,250 hours prior to the start of the leave to be eligible and must be employed at a worksite where 50 or more employees are employed by the employer within 75 miles of that worksite.
-See Employee Leaves > FMLA
+FMLA.
+The FMLA is a federal law that provides for 12 weeks of unpaid leave for an employee's own or a family member's serious health condition, for the birth or adoption of a child and for military exigencies.
+The law also provides 26 weeks for military caregiver leave.
+An employer must return an employee to the same or an equivalent position (with some exceptions).
+Leave may be taken in one block, intermittently or on a reduced schedule.
+To be eligible for FMLA leave, an employee must work for 12 months for an employer, work at least 1,250 hours in the 12 months prior to the start of the leave and work at a worksite where 50 or more employees are employed by the employer within 75 miles.

-ADA - The ADA is a federal law that prevents employers from discriminating against employees or job applicants because they are a qualified individual with a disability.
-The ADA does not provide for payment to the employee.
-The ADA requires an employer to reasonably accommodate an employee or prospective employee who is either disabled or perceived as disabled.
+ADA.
+The ADA is a federal law that prevents employers from discriminating against employees or job applicants because they are a qualified individual with a disability.
+The ADA does not explicitly provide payment or leave rights to the employee.
+The ADA requires an employer to reasonably accommodate an employee or prospective employee with a disability, and leave may be considered a reasonable accommodation in certain situations.
 A disability is an impairment that substantially interferes with a major life function or activity.
-The definition of "substantially interfering" has been significantly broadened by the ADA Amendments Act and Courts are to construe the ADA broadly.
-See Employee Management > Disabilities (ADA)
+The definition of substantially interfering has been significantly broadened by the ADA Amendments Act, which requires courts to construe the ADA broadly.

-Workers' Compensation - Workers' Compensation is generally a state-run program that allows workers who were injured on the job to receive compensation while they are out of work.
-It generally does not provide any job protected leave, but an employer cannot retaliate against an employee for filing a workers' compensation claim.
-Workers' compensation laws also minimize liability for employers and in some instances workers can be barred from recovery where the injury involves willful disregard of safety rules or intoxication from alcohol or illegal drugs.
-See Risk Management - Health, Safety Security > Workers' Compensation
+Workers' Compensation.
+Workers' compensation is generally a state-run program that allows workers who were injured on the job to receive compensation while they are out of work.
+It generally does not provide any job protected leave, but an employer may not retaliate against an employee for filing a workers' compensation claim.
+Workers' compensation laws also minimize liability for employers.
+In some instances, workers can be barred from receiving workers' compensation benefits if the injury involves willful disregard of safety rules or intoxication from alcohol or illegal drugs.

-Once an employer determines that its company is subject to any of these laws and understands what the purpose of these laws is and what they provide, the employer can then apply that knowledge to the situation it may be facing.
-For instance, if an employee's injury occurred in the workplace and is serious enough that the employee will be out of work for three or more days, there is a very good chance that the employer will be dealing with both a workers' compensation and an FMLA issue.
+Once an employer determines that it is subject to any of these laws and understands what the purpose of each law is and what they provide, the employer can then apply that knowledge to the situation it may be facing.
+For instance, if an employee's injury occurred in the workplace and is serious enough that the employee will be out of work for more than three consecutive days under a doctor's care, there is a very good chance that the employer will be dealing with both a workers' compensation and an FMLA issue.

 Can an Employer Run FMLA Leave Concurrently With a Workers' Compensation Absence?